AlexandrosPanag/HMU_Comp_Mobile_App/README.md

 # HMU Comp - A mobile HMU Companion Applicatiion

+##Introduction

+Welcome to HMU Comp, an all-in-one application designed for students of HMU.
+This app provides easy access to essential resources such as grades, schedules, faculty information, news, and more.
+Stay organized and up-to-date with everything you need for your academic journey at HMU.

+![](https://raw.githubusercontent.com/AlexandrosPanag/HMU_Companion_Application/refs/heads/main/Version_1_0_1.png)

 Credits: HMU M.Sc.
 In Informatics Engineering https://mscie.hmu.gr, Hellenic Mediterranean University (HMU) hmu.gr, [@alexandrospanag](https://github.com/alexandrospanag)

-![](https://raw.githubusercontent.com/AlexandrosPanag/HMU_Companion_Application/refs/heads/main/Version_1_0_1.png)

 # HMU Companion Application

 This is the HMU Companion Application, an Android application designed to provide useful information and resources for students and faculty at HMU.